-Painting walls and ceilings and painting home exteriors are some of the most popular DIY fix-ups by homeowners.
-Although almost everyone paints from time to time, how many of us really know what we're buying and applying?
-Just what is this stuff, and what do we need to know when we buy it.
+Painting walls, ceilings, and home exteriors are some of the most popular DIY fix-ups by homeowners.
+Although almost everyone paints from time to time, how many people know what they're buying and applying?
+Just what is this stuff, and what do you need to know when you buy it.
+How much paint do you need?
 Is the $7-per-gallon paint as good as the $35-per-gallon paint?
-And what about latex paint and oil-base paint?
+And what about latex paint and oil-based paint?
+Or primer?

-It can all be pretty confusing, and as a result, many people simply base their decision on price and get the cheapest paint they can buy. . . only to find out that they need to paint and re-coat and re-coat and re-coat again, just to get the cheap paint to cover.
+It can all be pretty confusing and, as a result, many people simply base their decision on price.
+They get the cheapest paint they can buy only to find out that they need to paint and recoat and recoat and recoat, just to get the cheap paint to cover.

-In this article, we'll talk about the basics of paint: what it is, what types there are, which type to use where and how to choose the right sheen.
+In this article, you'll learn about the basics of paint: what it is, what types there are, which type to use where, and how to choose the right sheen.

 So learn from the pros, who value their time: buy the best paint you can afford and avoid having to paint more than twice.
-Look for manufacturers with a good reputation, and check the label looking for products containing about 45% pigment and resins per volume.
+Look for manufacturers with a good reputation, and check the label looking for products containing about 45 percent pigment and resins per volume.

 Latex paint is the most common type of paint for home use for several reasons:

 - Environmentally friendly; typically contains fewer VOCs (volatile organic compounds)